The business district's dazzling Winter Lights show is back for 2018.

 The bright lights of Canary Wharf's towers provide quite the spectacle after dark, but the business district glows brighter than usual throughout January thanks to the addition of installations from international artists.
-Winter Lights returns in 2018 with 30 dazzling artworks, installations and interactive experiences.
-Many are on show in the UK for the very first time.
-See light graffiti, ‘Dazzling Dodecahedron’ - a 3D installation people can enter and be immersed in a total rainbow spectrum of colour, and ‘Halo’ - a giant, well, halo which will be suspended above the fountain in Cabot Square.
+Winter Lights returns in 2019 with a new set of dazzling artworks, installations and interactive experiences.
 Visit the Winter Lights website for more information and to see the full programme.

 Average User Rating